Notice of on-market share buyback

 Acquisition of Ordinary Shares

-This notice is given under NZX Listing Rule 3.13.1 and 65(2) of the Companies Act 1993, and relates to the acquisition of ordinary shares in NZME Limited under the on-market share buy-back programme announced by NZME Limited in December 2021.
+This notice is given under NZX Listing Rule 3.13.1 and s.65(2) of the Companies Act 1993, and relates to the acquisition of ordinary shares in Fletcher Building Limited (‘the Company’) under the on-market share buyback programme announced by the Company to the market on 26 May 2021 and 4 June 2021.

 The zero-brokerage fee share trading platform is looking for ways to bring in revenue and make its business model more sustainable.

 Fletcher Building achieved second-half profit margins of 9.5%, just below its target of 10% by the 2023 financial year.

 Even under a “bear-case scenario”, the house building pipeline should support Fletcher’s medium-to-long-term performance.

 Trading volumes were unusually light, with US markets closed tonight for a national holiday.

 The shareholder representatives say the Fletcher board must bear ultimate responsibility for the company’s poor performance and the Gib plasterboard shortage.

 NZME has only spent $5.3m of the $30m set aside for share buybacks.

 Are banks being too slow to raise term deposit rates?
 Some analysts say yes.